elastufka/SAX-XRS_figures/_posts/2021-02-11-NuSTAR-small-flare-of-12-September-2020.md

 ## Figure 2: Lightcurves

-AIA at native cadence except for AIA 193 (3 minutes, will be updated later)
+AIA at native cadence except for AIA 193 (3 minutes currently, will be updated later)

 STEREO at native cadence (5 minutes).